Thursdays & Fridays at 7:30 pm. Saturday 12/4 at 2 pm. Saturday 12/11 at 7:30 pm. Sunday 12/12 at 2 pm. ADDED SHOW: Sunday 12/12 at 6 pm.

 “For a long time I thought that it would make such a great piece of music theater if I could find the right way to tell it,” said Rothstein, who got a masters degree in directing from UW-Madison in 1992, and six years later co-founded his own theater company in Minneapolis called Theater Latté Da, where he still serves as artistic director.

-Trevor J. Bass (Baritone) is happy to be returning to the FST stage.
+Trevor J. Bass (Baritone) is very happy to be returning to the FST stage.
 Past FST credits include All is Calm in December 2019, Matt in The Fantasticks and Caleb in The Spitfire Grill.
 He’s also been seen onstage at Middleton Players Theatre.
 Favorite roles there include Leo in Parade,Tateh in Ragtime, and the Cat in the Hat in Seussical.
 Trevor would like to thank his family for their ongoing support, most notably his lovely wife, Mari, for taking care of Alice while dad goes to rehearsal.
 Enjoy the show!

-Michael Chiaverini (Baritone) is thrilled to debut with Four Seasons Theatre in this wonderful, inspiring show!
-He is a junior at Middleton High School, Michael is a first year student at UW-Madison, where he is active in MHS Theatre, Chamber Choir, and Jazz Orchestra (vocalist and tenor sax).
+Michael Chiaverini (Baritone) is thrilled to return to Four Seasons Theatre to reprise his role in this wonderful, inspiring show!
+A 2021 graduate of Middleton High School, Michael is a first year student at UW-Madison, where he is studying Voice Performance with Paul Rowe.
 Recent favorite roles from MHS Theatre include Prince Topher (Cinderella), Will Bloom (Big Fish), Richard Hannay (The 39 Steps), and Oberon (A Midsummer Night’s Dream).
 He sincerely thanks his family, friends, teachers, and the All Is Calm cast and crew for their support and encouragement.

-Elijah Edwards (Bass), a freshman at James Madison Memorial High School, is proud to be joining the cast of All is Calm.
-El ijah appeared in Four Seasons’ productions of All is Calm in December 2019, The Little Mermaid and 1776 and played Young Will in the Theatre LILA/Four Seasons’ production of Big Fish.
+Elijah Edwards (Bass), a junior at James Madison Memorial High School, is proud to be part of this production of All is Calm.
+Elijah appeared in Four Seasons’ productions of All is Calm in December 2019, The Little Mermaid, and 1776, and played Young Will in the Theatre LILA/Four Seasons’ production of Big Fish.
 He enjoys running cross country, playing the trombone, reading, and writing.
 Elijah would like to thank Four Seasons for the opportunity and his family for their continued support.

-Dan Jajewski (Baritone) is excited to be performing with FST again!
-Most recently with FST, Dan performed in All is Calm in December 2019 and played Scuttle in their production of The Little Mermaid.
+Dan Jajewski (Tenor) is excited to be performing with FST again!
+Most recently with FST, Dan performed in All is Calm in December 2019 and played Scuttle in their production of The Little Mermaid in 2019.
 Other credits include: Parade (J.N.
 Starnes, U/S Leo Frank), Beauty and the Beast (Gaston), Sweeney Todd (Anthony), Falsettos (Mendel), Ragtime (Younger Brother), Shrek the Musical (Shrek), and RENT (Mark).
-Dan would like to thank his fiancé Kate and his mother Pam for always supporting him.
+Dan would like to thank his wife Kate and his mother Pam for always supporting him.
 Keep the arts alive!

-Tyler Stone (Tenor) is excited to return to Four Seasons Theatre for the touching story of All Is Calm.
+Tyler Stone (Tenor) is excited to return to Four Seasons Theatre for this second production of All Is Calm.
 Previous productions include Madison Opera’s La Traviata (Ensemble), StageQ Productions’ Dog Sees God: Confessions of a Teenage Blockhead (Beethoven), Middleton Players Theatre’s Beauty and the Beast (Ensemble), and St. Bernard’s Players’ Jesus Christ Superstar (Simon/Jesus US).
 He would like to thank his family and friends for their continual support and patience.

 Sam Taylor (Baritone) is thrilled to be returning to Four Seasons Theatre for this unique project and was an original cast member in the December 2019 production.
 Other FST projects include playing Prince Herbert (et al.) in Spamalot and producing “Listening with Leckrone,” an upcoming music history podcast featuring Professor Mike Leckrone.
 Previous theatrical credits include: Matilda the Musical (Rudolpho/Ensemble), Pippin (Pippin), and Urinetown (Bobby Strong).
 He also can be found playing piano and bass in pit orchestras in the area.
 Sam is incredibly grateful for his family, friends, and the long line of mentors and teachers for their support and care.